Edge Case Detection in Automated Driving: Methods, Challenges, and Future Directions: Introduction

+{\cstart By adopting this multi-faceted approach, our survey makes several key contributions to the field: (1) systematic taxonomy of edge cases detection methods across both perception-related and trajectory-related edge cases, which build upon prior surveys that emphasize perception anomalies \cite{Breitenstein2020SystematizationDriving, Heidecker2021AnDrivingb} or safety-critical scenario identification \cite{Bogdoll2022AnomalySurvey, Zhang2022Finding}, (2) the introduction of knowledge-driven approaches as a complement for data-driven methods, and (3) an overview of assessment techniques and metrics across different edge case categories, and (4) a holistic analysis of challenges and future directions that encompass all AV subsystems and edge case types.}

-We believe this survey offers several key benefits to the \ac{ad} community.
-Firstly, its systematic and multi-faceted overview of edge case types and their detection methods enables a more structured analysis and deeper understanding of the diverse nature of edge cases and facilitates targeted research and modular testing of \ac{av} systems.
+We believe this survey contributes to the \ac{ad} community in several ways. {\cstart Firstly, its systematic and multi-faceted overview facilitates targeted research and modular testing of AV systems.
+Researchers and developers may benefit from the technical depth and methodological classifications provided, while policymakers and regulators could potentially benefit more from understanding the practical struggles and assessment approaches to make informed decisions about testing requirements.
 Secondly, it bridges the gap between data-driven and knowledge-driven approaches by demonstrating their complementary roles in identifying edge cases.
 Last but not least, our analysis of assessment techniques highlights the importance of evaluating the reliability and relevance of identified edge cases.
-This is a critical aspect, which has been often overlooked in the existing literature.
-By delivering this structured and in-depth overview, we aim to provide a foundation for advancing the detection and management of edge cases, ultimately enhancing the safety and reliability of \acp{av}.
-This work is expected to support researchers and developers, as well as policymakers and regulators in developing guidelines for rigorously testing \ac{ad} functions.
+This is a critical aspect, which has often been overlooked in the existing literature.}

-The remainder of the paper is organized as follows.
-In the following subsection, we review the existing related surveys, identifying the gaps in the literature. \cref{sec:preliminaries} introduces the relevant notions about edge cases in the \ac{ad} domain; \cref{sec:perception_related,{sec:trajectory_related},sec:knowledge_driven} review the different detection methods for identifying edge cases; \cref{sec:assessment} overviews the techniques and methods for assessing the detection methods and identified edge cases.
+In the next section, we first outline the literature search and selection strategy.
+Then, in \cref{sec:related_works}, we review the existing related surveys, identifying the gaps in the literature. \cref{sec:preliminaries} introduces the relevant notions about edge cases in the \ac{ad} domain; \cref{sec:perception_related,{sec:trajectory_related},sec:knowledge_driven} review the different detection methods for identifying edge cases; \cref{sec:assessment} overviews the techniques and methods for assessing the detection methods and identified edge cases.
 Finally, in \cref{sec:discussion}, the current challenges and future research directions are discussed.